-Foreign investors wanting to open a business in the Netherlands should first verify all the available types of entities and choose the best option according to their needs.
+Foreign investors interested in starting a business in Netherlands should first verify all the available types of entities and choose the best option according to their needs.
 Our company registration agents in the Netherlands can help you select the right type of company.
 The Dutch Company Act allows both national and foreign businessmen to open the following types of companies:

 Foreign enterprisers can also establish sole proprietorships, while foreign companies can set up branch offices in the Netherlands.